abbaspour/replate/readme.md

 All code folders (like `/app`, `/donor`, `/api`) rely on a `.env` file for configuration.
 A template file named `.env.example` exists in each project's root.
 Terraform populates `.env` files with operational configuration such as `AUTH0_CLIENT_ID` and `CALLBACK_URL`.

+All apis are with Hono SDK, accept Auth0 issued access_token and deployed on top of Cloudflare ESM worker.

 ## Domain names